 If the problem is from the enamel of the tooth and the level of enamel, this is when hypoplasia has occurred.
 If the problem is from the mineral level in the tooth, we are faced with hypomineralization.

-You can find pits and grooves on the surface of enamel in teeth.
-Usually the crown of teeth has lines around it and discoloration of teeth can occur.
+The most common signs of enamel hypoplasia are white, yellow, and brown discoloration on teeth.
+Other symptoms can include pits and grooves on the surface of enamel in teeth.
+Usually, the crown of teeth has lines around it and stain of teeth can occur.

 At what age children are at risk of enamel hypoplasia?

-Infancy is the sensitive period.
-Enamel hypoplasia is the tooth defect that can have hereditary causes.
-Therefore, the enamel defect can appear in infants from birth to 1 year of age.
+Infancy is a sensitive period.
+Enamel hypoplasia is the enamel defect that can have hereditary causes.
+Therefore, it can appear in infants from birth to 1 year of age.
 When babies are 2 years old, enamel hypoplasia continues to develop.
 Children may suffer from this condition as they age.
 This is why early examination of teeth is important.
 Parents should have their children’s teeth checked for any signs of tooth problems to target the defect with treatment options.

 Which teeth are mostly affected by enamel hypoplasia?

-First molars and incisors are the most affected teeth in the enamel hypoplasia defect.
-If the enamel defect cause is due to environmental factors, premolars, upper and lower incisor teeth cannot be safe against enamel hypoplasia.
+First molars and incisors are the most affected teeth by hypoplasia.
+If it is caused by environmental factors, premolars, upper and lower incisor teeth cannot be safe.

 What are the causes of enamel hypoplasia?